mikeandike523/pawprint-photogrammetry/README.md

    python initial_cropping/batch_crop_by_selection.py
    ```

-3. A window will open showing the first image.
-Draw a rectangle around the desired area and
+3. For each perspective folder, a window opens showing the first image.
+Draw a rectangle
-   press <kbd>Enter</kbd>.
-All images will be cropped to this selection and written to
+   around the desired area and press <kbd>Enter</kbd>.
+Only the images in that folder will be
-   `initial_cropping/output_files`.
+   cropped to the chosen selection and written to `initial_cropping/output_files`.